Barry L. Dunn

 Related Industries: Manufacturing

 Application of Louisville Gas and Electric Company for an Adjustment of Its Electric and Gas Rates, a Certificate of Public Convenience and Necessity, Approval of Ownership of Gas Service Lines and Risers, and a Gas Line Surcharge, No. 2012-00222 (Ky.
 Pub.
-Svc.
-Comm'n 2012)
+Serv.
+Comm'n 2012).

 Professional & Civic Activities

-Louisville Bar Association, vice chair, Young Lawyers Section
+Louisville Bar Association, Young Lawyers Section chair, 2014

 Kentucky Bar Association